hemangsk/DevJournal/_posts/2019-10-04-Kioptrix-level2.markdown

 [Kioptrix Level 2 download page]
 <br><br>
 <h2>1.
 Enumeration</h2>
-The first step is starting with a port scan to see what services are running.
+The first plan is starting with a port scan to see what services are running.
 {% highlight shell_session %}
 nmap -T4 -sV -A -oA nmapscan 192.168.0.70
 Nmap scan report for 192.168.0.70